 India has a target of installing 175 GW of renewable energy capacity installed by March 2022, of which it is intended that 100 GWp will be solar power capacity.
-Due to the intermittent nature of most forms of renewable energy generation, significant renewable energy generation capacity on a limited area of grid infrastructure can cause technical challenges to keep the grid in balance.
+New capacity additions have historically been lower than the targeted capacity.
+If the government fails to reach its targeted solar capacity, it will directly result in a slowdown in our growth opportunities and adversely affect our ability to achieve our long term business objectives, targets and goals.
+Moreover, due to the intermittent nature of most forms of renewable energy generation, significant renewable energy generation capacity on a limited area of grid infrastructure can cause technical challenges to keep the grid in balance.
 Such technical issues could result in a grid company looking to turn down the export capacity of one of our solar projects for a limited or extended period, or the grid company incurring additional costs in order to manage their grid infrastructure, and looking to recharge such costs to renewable energy generators.
 Such actions by a grid operator could have a material adverse impact on our prospects and results of operations in our Renewable Energy segment.